niravjdn/notepad.cc---clone/README.md

 You can create it on any server like 000webhost(free), but don't forget to copy htaccess file also, that's why I have kept it visible.

-You can visit the original site mentioned above for more info regarding installation.

 If you don't want to deal with your own server, you can use notepad.pw also.